telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-and-export-to-excel-file-formats/xlsm/xlsmformatprovider.md

 {{endregion}}

 ## Export

 __Example 2__ demonstrates how to export an existing Workbook to an Xlsm file.
 The snippet creates a new workbook with a single worksheet.
 Further, the example creates an __XlsmFormatProvider__ and invokes its __Export()__ method.
 Note that the __Export()__ method accepts a parameter of type __Stream__ so you can work with any of its inheritors.

->Exporting worbook created with RadSpreadProcessing will result in a file with emty Macros (VBA Project).
+>Exporting worbook created with RadSpreadProcessing will result in a file with empty Macros (VBA Project).

 #### __[C#] Example 2: Export spreadsheet document to Xlsm (Excel Workbook) file__